 Conservatories / porches N/A Communal areas N/A Garages and permanent outbuildings N/A Outside areas and boundaries Visually inspected.
-There are private garden grounds to the front, side and rear of the property overlaid in areas of lawn, stone chips and concrete paving, some of which forms a driveway.
-The garden ground is sloping from rear to front with low level masonry retaining walls within the rear garden.
-Boundaries are defined by timber fencing and masonry walling, some of which is rendered.
+There are private garden grounds to the side and rear of the block overlaid in areas of lawn, concrete paving and stone chips, some of which forms a driveway to the side.
+Boundaries are mainly defined by hedging.
 Ceilings Visually inspected from floor level.
-Lath and plaster and plasterboard lined with PVC panelling within the bathroom.
+Lath and plaster lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Solid construction plastered on the hard and plasterboard with PVC panelling within the bathroom.
+A combination of solid construction plastered on the hard and plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is predominately of suspended timber construction with some areas of solid flooring including within the vestibule.
+Flooring is predominately of suspended timber construction.
 Various fitted floor coverings exist above.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There are timber panel and timber and glass panel doors, timber skirtings, timber door and window surrounds and a timber tread and riser staircase.
+There are timber panel and timber and glass panel doors, timber skirtings and timber door and window surrounds.
 Kitchen fittings comprise floor and wall mounted units.

-Ohimanaa huraada and finantaaa Wisconthy in an actual Chimney breasts and fireplaces Visually inspected.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a fireplace within the living room however we understand that this has been disconnected and is for decorative purposes only.
-Other fireplace openings have been removed and covered over.
+All former fireplaces have been removed/covered over.

 Internal decorations Visually inspected.
-There are paint finishes.
+There are paper, paint and tile finishes.
 Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the circuit breaker consumer unit and meter located within a living room inspection cupboard.
+Electricity is from the mains grid with the circuit breaker consumer unit and meter located within a hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within an external inspection box.
+Gas is from the mains supply with the meter located within a kitchen cupboard.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Cold water is from the mains supply and where seen, plumber fittings are of copper and PVC pipework.
+There is a PVC cold water storage tank within the loft space.
 The sanitary arrangements comprise a three piece suite within the bathroom.